ndrakos/blog/_posts/2022-06-22-Double_Alpha_Profile_Stability.md

 ## Run in Isolation

 Then I ran it in isolation, which is the real test for stability.
-The vertical lines are the relaxation and evaporation radii:
+The vertical line is the relaxation radius:

 <img src="{{ site.baseurl }}/assets/plots/20220622_IC_Stability.png">